 A committee appointed by the Selectmen has spent considerable time, effort, and energy analyzing all buildings and/or historic buildings that are publicly owned or that serve the public.
 That effort analyzed the condition of these buildings, the cost of their rehabilitation, and their potential re-use.
-The Building Committee report was adopted at Town Meeting in 2008, and has guided all building restoration work since that time.
+The Building Committee report was adopted at a town meeting, and has guided all building restoration work since that time.